-The trading price of securities of oil and natural gas issuers is subject to substantial volatility.
-This volatility is often based on factors both related and unrelated to the financial performance or prospects of the issuers involved.
-The market price of the Common Shares could be subject to significant fluctuations in response to variations in Peyto's operating results, financial condition, liquidity and other internal factors.
-Factors that could affect the market price of the Common Shares that are unrelated to Peyto's performance include domestic and global commodity prices and market perceptions of the attractiveness of particular industries.
+The trading price of securities of oil and natural gas issuers is subject to substantial volatility often based on factors related and unrelated to the financial performance or prospects of the issuers involved.
+Factors unrelated to Peyto's performance could include macroeconomic developments nationally, within North America or globally, domestic and global commodity prices or current perceptions of the oil and gas market.
+Similarly, the market price of the Common Shares could be subject to significant fluctuations in response to variations in Peyto's operating results, financial condition, liquidity and other internal factors.
 The price at which the Common Shares will trade cannot be accurately predicted.